ezampino/mtip-tutorial/docs/lessons/Lesson6.md

 **Use direct @ mentions**

 - You can mention someone in a issue without assigning it to them
 - In the comments section, type @github handle.
 For example, to mention Julie, you would type @jmcmurry.
-You can either start typing their name or github handle and github will autosuggest their handle.
+You can either start typing their name or GitHub handle and GitHub will autosuggest their handle.

 **Link documents**